|Weebly website builder standout features|

-Weebly gives you the option of building a website or an online store with one of the easiest-to-use site editors.
+Weebly allows you to build a website or an online store with one of the easiest-to-use site editors.

 As much as many people love the Weebly platform, it may not be the best option for building your website.
 Maybe you want to go for a do-it-yourself route; if so, check out the best web hosting providers we suggest.

 But if you’d rather have an all-in-one solution, we’ve researched a lot of different website builders and created a comparison chart below.
-See how Weebly compares to some of the top ranking website builders we here at Digital.com have reviewed:
+See how Weebly compares to some of the top-ranking website builders:

 Frequently Asked Questions About Weebly